 Fig 3.2 CD4 cell count at last visit in paediatric care prior to transfer to adult care

 About the information

 Anonymous information is submitted to the Collaborative HIV Paediatric Study (CHIPS) database for national comparison.
-This information was provided by the Collaborative HIV Paediatric Study and GOSH reports are published annually around September.
+This information was provided by the Collaborative HIV Paediatric Study and GOSH reports are published annually.

-This information was updated in November 2018 and will be updated in November 2019.
+This information was published in June 2019 and will be updated in June 2020.